dotnet/csharplang/proposals/extensions.md

 Parameters with the `this` modifier are disallowed.
 Otherwise, existing [rules for methods](https://github.com/dotnet/csharpstandard/blob/draft-v7/standard/classes.md#146-methods) apply.
 In particular, a static method does not operate on a specific instance, and it is a compile-time error to refer to `this` in a static method.
+Extension methods are disallowed.

 #### Properties